 What is Mesothelioma?

-Mesothelioma is an incurable and extremely painful malignancy of the outer lining of the lung (the pleura) or the lining of the abdominal cavity (the peritoneum).
-The bulk of mesotheliomas affect the pleura.
-As the disease progresses the pleura or the peritoneum thickens from the thickness of cigarette paper to form a hard tumour mass between 0.5cm and 1cm thick.
-This mass encloses and compresses the lung, in the case of pleural mesothelioma, and the intestines in the case of peritoneal mesothelioma, to the point of collapse.
+Mesothelioma is an incurable malignancy which affects the parietal layer (lining) of the pleura.
+It may also affect the abdominal cavity (the peritoneum).
+The majority of cases affect the pleura.
+As the disease progresses the pleura or the peritoneum thickens from the calibre of a cigarette paper to form a hard tumour mass often between 0.5 and 1.0 em thick.
+This tissue compresses the lung and the lung and gastrointestinal tract.
+This may cause intestinal obstruction.

 Cigarette smoking is not related to the development of mesothelioma.
 Exposure to Erionite, a fibrous mineral found in Turkey, may also cause mesothelioma.

 Mesothelioma is the most lethal of all asbestos disease.
 The latency period between first exposure to asbestos and the onset of mesothelioma is rarely less than 20 years from first exposure and may be more than 50 years.
 Diagnosis of mesothelioma is usually made by biopsy by either a needle biopsy or through key-hole surgery.

 Of the various commercial types of asbestos, mesothelioma is predominantly associated with exposure to the blue asbestos, crocidolite and brown asbestos, amosite.
 White asbestos, chrysotile has also been linked to the incidence of mesothelioma.
 All asbestos exposure should be avoided given the potential of developing mesothelioma which is also often associated with quite brief or low level of asbestos exposure.